Welcome to the World of Harry Potter

-The wizarding world of J.K.Rowling's Harry Potter books are full of terminology, creatures, and objects entirely unique to this universe.
-This whole new world for readers to explore, along with relatable characters and a great sense of humor (for example, Hogwart's motto is Draco Dormiens Nunquam Titillandus, meaning "Never Tickle a Sleeping Dragon") makes it a wonderful read for both children and adults.
-The series has captivated entire generations with years of reading and movie-watching and continues to be adored by fans but old and new.
+The wizarding world of J.K.Rowling's Harry Potter books is full of terminology, creatures, and objects entirely unique to this universe.
+This whole new world for readers to explore, along with relatable characters and a great sense of humor (for example, the Hogwarts motto is Draco Dormiens Nunquam Titillandus, meaning "Never Tickle a Sleeping Dragon"), makes it a wonderful read for both children and adults.
+The series has captivated entire generations with years of reading and movie-watching and continues to be adored by fans old and new.

 The second book, Harry Potter and the Chamber of Secrets, takes place in Harry's second year at Hogwarts.
 A new mystery arises as students are turned into stone for reasons no one understands, although many rumors float through Hogwarts.
 Could it be Harry Potter himself, with his new-found ability to speak Parseltongue?
 Or could it be Malfoy, his nemesis that has only recently provided Harry with his first taste of anti-Muggle racism in the wizarding world?

 The next book in the series is Harry Potter and the Prisoner of Azkaban.
 Sirius Black has escaped from Azkaban, Hermione keeps disappearing, death omens seem to be everywhere, and Dementors have come to guard Hogwarts.
 All of these combined have Harry fearing for his life, even with his new Firebolt, Marauder's Map, and his loyal friends by his side because, on top of everything he has to worry about, he realizes there is a traitor hidden at Hogwarts.